entrypoint-lv/DataTableQueryBuilder/docs/guide/basic-usage.md

 ```

 ::: tip Note
-The `CreateDate` property is of type DateTime, so it will be returned in a ISO date format.
+The `CreateDate` property is of type `DateTime`, so it will be returned in a ISO date format.

 This is intentional, as the formatting will happen in the UI and not in the LINQ query.
 :::